jxz12/EcoBuilder/README.md

-DO PLANET and TRY SEND SAVED and RESEARCH HIGHSCORES
+DO PLANET and TRY SEND SAVED and SCORE and RESEARCH HIGHSCORES

 # Menu
 add helper text for everything